juji/jhttp/README.md

 ##Data Transfer

-The `options.data` object is preserved for data transfer.
+Use `options.data` object to transfer data.
 Below are some example of data transfers.

 **NOTE:** `GET` request will not use the `options.data` attribute.